Accretionz/ECS179_Project/ProjectDocument.md

   - Also added [passive regeneration](https://github.com/Accretionz/Hollow-Survivor/blob/1b1df3d0df6cc7b45ec2193a53eaad45bcbde39a/Hollow/Assets/Scripts/PlayerController.cs#L93) that occurs every 15 seconds
   - Attempted implementation of a leaderboard where it keeps track of the highest scores and stores the data using json files.
 However it doesn't display the scores on the leaderboard UI screen correctly.
   - ![Screenshot 2024-03-20 191135](https://github.com/Accretionz/Hollow-Survivor/assets/156376194/27eebdac-4085-43e0-9c71-0958cdfbfc07)

+- Spent the final few days making balance changes for the game.
+  - Altering the movement speed of the player and enemies to make it feel balanced but still provide challenge.
+  - Increased enemies health to make it harder to kill, increasing difficulty
+  - Removed the healing to full health every level up due to it being too broken and caused a visual bug